The first of many synthetic rewards, which are tied to network demand factors.

 Protocols can even create several dTokens, each with their own demandFactors, used within their desired utility.
 The applications are vast, and DAFI is able to support many in the next product launches.

 However, in this first v1 dDAFI launch, we have chosen Price and TVL as the demand metrics.
-The chosen target levels are $0.50 and 500M, for Price and TVL respectively.
-The TVL metric will only be added a week after launching, due to oracle-feed requirements.
+The chosen target levels are $0.18 and 500M, for Price and TVL respectively.
+The TVL metric will only be added in Q4 after launching.

 It’s important to note that these levels can be extended and modified periodically, as a network becomes more adopted.